Eddio0141/UniTASTestClients/README.md

     - They are ran during UniTAS is playing a movie
     - Linearly ran (tests defined in order) and a failed test may influence next movie tests
     - A whole class has to be declared as running movie tests with the `MovieTest` attribute
+    - Movies themselves aren't defined on the C# side, it must be defined in test-runner and ran from there, more about movie tests further down
 - Event tests
     - They are ran from specific unity events occuring such as Awake or Start calls
     - Cannot be ran manually